 One of the primary legislative goals of NGAUS is to address the benefit disparity for Guardsmen under federal activation authorities.
-Last year, I addressed this Committee and asked for your assistance in correcting numerous benefits not afforded to the thousands of Guard and Reserve servicemembers deploying under 10 U.S.C. §12304b status.
+For the past two years, I have addressed this Committee and asked for your assistance in correcting numerous benefits not afforded to the thousands of Guard and Reserve service members deploying under 10 U.S.C. §12304b status.
 With the passage of the Forever G.I.
 Bill and the Fiscal Year 2018 National Defense Authorization Act (NDAA) in recent months, Guardsmen and Reservists are now eligible for nearly all of the same benefits as their active duty counterparts, including tuition assistance, transitional healthcare access, and Post-9/11 G.I.
 Bill benefits.
 This Committee and its members have been instrumental in closing the benefit gap for our members at a time when the Department of Defense is increasing its utilization of 12304b with more than 13,000 Guardsmen scheduled to deploy around the world over the next two years.

-To complete this effort, we ask for your support in cosponsoring the National Guard and Reserve Benefit Parity Act, S. 2416, introduced by Senators Roger Wicker and Chris Coons and H.R.
-5038, introduced by Congressman Steven Palazzo and Ranking Member Walz, which addresses early retirement eligibility, high-deployment allowance and pay for mobilized federal civilian employees for all 12304b deployments.
-While our servicemembers are eager to continue to serve in any capacity, we believe that they should be afforded the same benefits enjoyed by active component members.
-This is not just a benefit parity issue; it is a question of fairness.
+To complete this effort, we ask for your support in tackling the final piece of this benefits parity issue, granting early retirement credit under 12304b orders.
+While our service members are eager to continue to serve in any capacity, we believe that they should be afforded the same benefits enjoyed by active component members.
+Beyond just a benefit parity issue; it is a question of fairness for the men and women who choose to serve our nation.